Grote Zaal, 1st Floor

 12:30 – 12:35 Symposium Open – Peter Friend, MD, FRC S, OrganOx Chief Medical Officer, OrganOx, Oxford, United Kingdom

-12:35 – 12:50 Normothermic Perfusion: Why, When And How? – Stefan Shcneeberger, MD, MBA, FEBS (Director, Head of Transplantation surgery and Hepatobiliary Surgery, Innsbruck Medical University, Austria
+12:35 – 12:50 Normothermic Perfusion: Why, When And How? – Stefan Schneeberger, MD, MBA, FEBS (Director, Head of Transplantation Surgery and Hepatobiliary Surgery, Innsbruck Medical University, Austria

 Eduard Flipse Zaal, 1st Floor